 To refill your Dupray you must wait for it to cool down completely (bummer) and then remove the cap.
 There is a bottle that reminds me of the kind of bottle used to feed a cow.
 It’s spring loaded and won’t leak.
 You insert the end and press down.
 That releases the water.
 Keep refilling until you can see water.
 Then reapply the cap and tighten it completely before you turn the Dupray back on.

-Ok, now you might be like me, thinking that you need one of these even though you’ve likely never heard of it until now!
+Ok, by now you might be like me, thinking that you need one of these steam cleaners even though you’ve likely never heard of it until now!
 Please let me know if you have any questions in the comments below.

 WARNING: Using a Dupray may cause a cleaning addiction!